diazrenata/scadsanalysis/analysis/reports/vetting.md

 ![](vetting_files/figure-markdown_github/dataset%20space-2.png)

 The datasets overlap but do occupy broadly different regions of S\*N space.
+The arm - which is the weirdest region of the percentile values - is, unfortunately, 100% one dataset (Gentry).

+For the vast majority of S\*N space here, I don't think we can really use dataset as a predictor of percentile, because of the way they occupy different parts of what we know to be a very important range of variation.

+We *could* narrow in on the region of maximum overlap/minimum variation and make comparison based on the sites only within that.

 FIA, dramatically more than any other dataset, struggles to get even 2000 samples.